Ideal Hockey Player Development

 Facilities

 State-of-the-art, professional-caliber facilities are found throughout Division I college hockey.
-Schools are constantly upgrading their arenas - 15 new rinks have been built in the last 15 years, with dozens more renovated - to give their players the best possible developmental environment.
+Schools are constantly upgrading their arenas - 15 new rinks have been built since 2010, with dozens more renovated - to give their players the best possible developmental environment.
 Weight rooms, training facilities, shooting bays, and video rooms are all common elements designed to help players reach their full potential.

 "When we planned the team space, we put a lot of emphasis on player development.
 We have a weight room, a cardio room, rehab and medical facilities, a team meeting room.
 We’ve got shooting bays so that guys can come in and work on their shooting on or off the ice, even jumping in there between classes." - Jeff Jackson, Notre Dame head coach